csf-sqrt4/leetcode/README.md

 # leetcode
-This project is my leetcode record,it'll update always.
+This project is my leetcode record,it'll update continually.